AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/security-best-practices.md

 Establishing and maintaining a secure environment for Adobe Commerce projects deployed on Cloud infrastructure is a responsibility that is shared between Adobe Commerce customers and solution partners and Adobe.
 The intent of this guide is to provide best practices for the customer's side of the equation.

-Although you can not eliminate all security risks, applying these best practices hardens the security posture of Commerce installations.
+Although you cannot eliminate all security risks, applying these best practices hardens the security posture of Commerce installations.
 A secure site and infrastructure makes a less attractive target for malicious attacks, ensures the security of the solution and customers' sensitive information, and helps minimize security-related incidents that can cause site disruptions and costly investigations.

 >[!NOTE]
 >